 For the formation of a solution, we need to add a solute to a solvent.
 Initially, the solute dissolves in a solvent and makes a uniform solution.
 Such a solution where solutes dissolve is called an unsaturated solution.
 Basically, a solution comprises of two different kinds of particles, solutes and the solvent.
 In most cases, water is used as a solvent (which is one of the reasons why water is also called the universal solvent).

 Unsaturated solutions have the ability to dissolve more solute in them until they reach the saturation point.
 After reaching the saturation point, solutes will no more get dissolved in the solvent and these are the unsaturated solutions.
 Hence, all the solutions are said to be mostly unsaturated in nature and finally get converted to a saturated solution by adding solute in them.

 We come across various examples of these unsaturated solutions in daily life.
 Some examples of these are given below-

-- The iced coffee and tea coffee is one more example of the unsaturated solution.
+- Iced coffee is one more example of the unsaturated solution.
 Each of the solutes possesses different solubility rules and also solutes dissolve in the solvent, those solutions will be considered as unsaturated solutions.
-Tea and the sugar solution is a good example of unsaturated solution due to the reason that they dissolve more amount of sugar in them.
+Tea and the sugar solution is a good example of an unsaturated solution due to the reason that they dissolve more amount of sugar in them.
 Once such solutions reach the saturation point, they get converted to the saturated solution.

-- The gaseous solutions have gas as the solvent and the solute can either be in a solid state, liquid state or even gaseous state.
-Air, smoke, and mist are also the good examples for gaseous solutions.
+- Gaseous solutions have a gas as the solvent and the solute can either be in a solid state, liquid state or even gaseous state.
+Air, smoke, and mist are also good examples of unsaturated gaseous solutions.